dipayankundu25/PhotographerPortfolio/README.md

 # PhotographerPortfolio
-This project is entirelly done using JavaScript, HTML, Bootstrap and CSS.
+This project is entirely done using JavaScript, HTML, Bootstrap and CSS.